masonhgn/agt_server/docs/students/getting-started.md

 # Getting Started for Students

-This guide covers the common setup and functions you'll use across all AGT labs.
+This guide covers the essential setup and functions you'll use across all AGT labs.

 ## Quick Setup